0x416c616e/gitUdemyLearning/README.md

 	- git reset HEAD example.txt
 	- git checkout -- example.txt
 	- The above two commands will revert example.txt back to the previous commit version as specified in HEAD
+- git help
+- git help specific-command (example: git help log)
+	- kind of like linux man pages, but for git stuff